Fedorrychkov/fedorrychkov/articles/nestjs-boilerplate-startup/ARTICLE_EN.md

 As a result, we will end up with [this commit](https://github.com/Fedorrychkov/nestjs-startup-boilerplate/commit/534ed4df51f77229ae7b93b35c45dee507be743e).
 From now on, all future commits will be validated for JavaScript/TypeScript files using ESLint/Prettier, and fixes will be applied for future commits using the previously added command ```lint:fix```.
 You can consider this pre-commit hook example as a foundation for your personal configurations.
 You can view the full list of available Git hooks in [githooks](https://git-scm.com/docs/githooks).

-## Test and Build Indexes for api/example
+## Testing and building indexes for api/example

 The `app.module` already includes an example working controller in `app.controller.ts`, which can be accessed by sending a request to `http://localhost:8080` from a browser or Postman.
 I will use Postman for a more convenient demonstration.